MetaMask/metamask-docs/wallet/how-to/use-sdk/javascript/nodejs.md

 ## How it works

-When a user accesses your Node.js dapp, the SDK renders a QR code on the console which users can scan with their MetaMask Mobile app.
+When a user accesses your Node.js dapp, the SDK renders a QR code on the console to scan with their MetaMask Mobile app.

 <p align="center">